Jacob Holmen: High school career

-Holmen was born in Whitehouse, Texas.
-He attended Whitehouse High School and played for the school's basketball team.
+Holmen was born in the U.S. state of Ohio.
+He attended Whitehouse High School in Whitehouse, Texas, where he played for the school's basketball team.
 As a sophomore, he was named the 11-4A Newcomer of the Year.
 As a junior, he was the District 11-4A Defensive Player of the Year and a First-Team All-East Texas selection by the Tyler Morning Telegraph.
 He averaged 17 points, 10 rebounds and four blocks per game in leading Whitehouse to the 2008 Regional semifinals.

 On November 19, 2008, Holmen signed a National Letter of Intent to play college basketball for the University of North Texas.

 As a senior in 2008–09, Holmen averaged 20 points and 11.5 rebounds per game in earning All-East Texas MVP honors.

 A versatile athlete, Holmen also lettered in football and track at Whitehouse.
 Specializing as a sprinter, Holmen took first place in District 14-4A in both the 400-meter dash and the 4x400-meter relay, and won his heat in the 400 at the Region II 4A Track Championships.